nadiamariduena/threejs-cannon-groundanimation/src/docs/WAVYGROUND.md

     //
     // 6  ******
     //
+    this.camera.position.x = 0;
+    this.camera.position.y = 5;
+    this.camera.position.z = 10; // origin: 50
-    this.camera.position.z = 2.6; // is used here to set some distance from a cube that is located at z = 0
+    // this.camera.position.z = 2.6; // is used here to set some distance from a cube that is located at z = 0
-    // OrbitControls allow a camera to orbit around the object
+    // // OrbitControls allow a camera to orbit around the object
     // https://threejs.org/docs/#examples/controls/OrbitControls
     this.controls = new OrbitControls(this.camera, this.el);
     //